folkehelseinstituttet/Fhi.Statistikk.OpenAPI/User Guide FHI Statistikk Open API.md

-# User manual FHI Statistikk Open API
+# User Guide FHI Statistikk Open API

 ## Introduction
 FHI Statistikk Open API offer endpoints to get data for sources which have published their data using FHI Statistikk.
 Example sources ...